mihayounas/weshare-milestone5-code-institute/README.md

 # Credits<a name="credits"></a>

 * Tutors were very helpful in making me understand the issues I have encountered throughout.
-* Please note that the Post model is inspired by the walkthrough project done with Code Institute.
+* Please note that some of the functionality is inspired by the walkthrough project done with Code Institute.
 * Some of the code ideas came from  [Stack Overflow](https://stackoverflow.com/).

 ### Content<a name="content"></a>